Local developer experience (OneBox)

 aserto developer update # updates the authorizer image to :latest

-The OneBox can be connected to the Aserto control plane.
-This enables additional functionality, including the ability to issue commands to the OneBox remotely.
-To connect the OneBox to the Aserto control plane see the edge authorizers section.
+The Sidecar can be connected to the Aserto control plane.
+This enables additional functionality, including the ability to issue commands to the Sidecar remotely.
+To connect the Sidecar to the Aserto control plane see the edge authorizers section.